 If you want to look at the groups available, please visit their site at firstname.lastname@example.org

 We run residential weekends around the UK.
-Families and teens over 16 attend, and they have to be members of Mermaids, and undergone the checks required to join either the parents or teens groups.
+Families and teens aged 16 or over can attend, and they have to be members of Mermaids, and undergone the checks required to join either the parents or teens groups.

 One of our main aims for the weekends is to inform both young people and their families so they are able to deal with all manner of difficulties that arise from their trans status.
 We have found that professionals from all areas are almost always ignorant of the rights of trans children and young people, and prejudice is rife.
 Our speakers are not only there to show that being trans is something to be celebrated, but to empower and enable families and young people to access the best care possible in all aspects, and on occasion to challenge and secure better services.
 In turn, these families and young people are educating the professionals that they are encountering.
 Families have reported that as well as the educational aspects of the weekends, the ability to meet others in a supportive environment without the need to explain or justify themselves or their children is invaluable.